-Her most recent book, Negotiating Control: Organizations and Mobile Communication (Oxford University Press), provides a longitudinal perspective on how mobile communication has expanded at work.
-She is currently the Principal Investigator (PI) on an NSF Grant studying how people posted “Calls for Help” on social media during Hurricane Harvey.
-She has published over 60 peer-reviewed articles, book chapters, and encyclopedia entries in outlets such as Communication Monographs, Communication Research, Communication Theory, Health Communication, Human Communication Research, IEEE Transactions on Professional Communication, International Information Systems for Crisis Response and Management Conference, Journal of Business Communication, Journal of Computer-Mediated Communication, Journal of Public Relations Research, and Management Communication Quarterly.
-She has received 20 top paper panel awards at conferences, and published with 45 different graduate students, 14 distinct undergraduate students, and 7 industry co-authors.
+Her two most recent books are New Media in Times of Crisis (2019, Routledge), and Negotiating Control: Organizations and Mobile Communication (2018, Oxford University Press).
+She has authored over 80 articles appearing in top research journals, proceedings, and books, in outlets such as Communication Monographs, Communication Research, Communication Theory, Health Communication, Human Communication Research, International Information Systems for Crisis Response and Management Conference, Journal of Business Communication, Journal of Computer-Mediated Communication, Journal of Public Relations Research, and Management Communication Quarterly.
+She has received 22 top paper panel awards at conferences, and published with 49 different graduate students, 15 distinct undergraduate students, and 8 industry co-authors.

-Stephens currently teaches graduate and undergraduate courses in Organizational Communication, Communication Technologies, Health, Safety, and Technology in Organizations, Communicating to Build Sales Relationships, and Communication Studies Internships.
-In 2016 she received the President’s Associates Teaching Excellence Award and she also received the Eyes of Texas Teaching and Mentoring Award in 2013.
-In the fall of 2018 she will inducted into the Academy of Distinguished Teachers at UT Austin.
+Stephens currently teaches graduate and undergraduate courses in Organizational Communication, Communication Technologies, Grant Writing, Communicating to Build Sales Relationships, and Communication Studies Internships.
+In the fall of 2018 she was inducted into the Academy of Distinguished Teachers at UT Austin and she currently serves as the Secretary of that organization.
+She has also the President’s Associates Teaching Excellence Award, the CommSCG Professor of the Year, and the Eyes of Texas Teaching and Mentoring Award.